 Venus Out of Bounds Dates

-Venus reaches up to ±28° during its fastest declination arcs and occasionally breaks past the obliquity threshold.
-OOB Venus windows are shorter and less frequent than Mars windows, and practitioners report them as moments when taste, values, and attraction step outside the socially-endorsed set.
+Venus reaches up to ±28° during some declination arcs and occasionally breaks past the obliquity threshold.
+OOB Venus windows are shorter and less frequent than Mars windows, and modern astrologers often read them as timing context for values, attraction, aesthetics, and money.
 This page lists every Venus OOB window across 1975 to 2075.

 Upcoming Venus OOB windows